The Artist

 Photography Competition.

-also recognised in the category of Best Entrant Over 50 for
+recognised in the category of Best Entrant Over 50 for his photographic

-his photographic entry in the 2001 Insight Guides Travel Photography
+entry in the 2001 Insight Guides Travel Photography Prize

 The World

-taken the iconic image of the Twin Towers just 100 days before
+the iconic image of the Twin Towers just 100 days before the tragedy

-a regular visitor and photographer of Venice, a city which he
+regular visitor and photographer of Venice, a city which he has

-has recorded many, many times, including the dramatic Grand
+recorded many, many times, including the dramatic Grand Canal

-Canal scene at night, many images of reflections in canals and
+scene at night, many images of reflections in canals and the most

 He numbers